TheLancashireman/davros/davroska/README.md

 ### Configuration:

 The actual configuration of tasks, ISRs, locks etc. is done at startup.
-The compile time configuration simple sets limits on what you can configure.
+The compile time configuration simply sets limits on what you can configure.

 You provide a header file (dv-config.h) that defines the following macros: